toptensoftware/codeonly/readme.md

 ### Dynamically Hiding and Showing Elements

-The `show` property can be used to set an element to `display: none`:
+The `show` attribute can be used to set an element to `display: none`:

 ```js